Great! That means you’re SAFE AT HOME.

 SLEEP IS OUR BEST DEFENSE.
 Here’s how you can get more sleep tonight, and you'll find additional helpful links.

 For the latest Covid 19 guidelines and regulations in California, look here.
+Update: please look here for info on vaccines as of February, 2021.

 Avoiding the virus means employing several protective measures.
 For a clear explanation of how protections work together to lower your risk (and where you can relax!), check out this no-nonsense essay by Dr Peter Tippett.
 He's an Internal Medicine-certified emergency room doc with a PhD in Biochemistry.
 IMPORTANT: if you are thinking of traveling in the coming weeks, here are some tips suggested by CNN for making your trip as safe as possible.